boyroywax/ipfs-liftoff/clients/libp2p/basic/README.md

 ### Bootstrap nodes

-The client will connect to the following bootstrap nodes by default:
+The client will connect to the following public bootstrap nodes:

 ```typescript
 const bootstrapConfig = { list: [